 Good luck and happy writing!

-- Your $20 reading fee allows up to three stories of 400 words or fewer each per entry.
-If submitting three stories, please put them both in a SINGLE document.
+- Your $20 reading fee allows up to 5 stories of 400 words or fewer each per entry.
+If submitting more than 1 story, please put them both in a SINGLE document.

 - We allow multiple submissions.
-Each set of three flash stories should have a separate submission accompanied by a reading fee.
+Each set of 1-5 micro stories should have a separate submission accompanied by a reading fee.

 - Micro Fiction only.
 400 word count per individual story is the maximum amount of words.